samuelmtimbo/unit/src/docs/start/README.md

 In Add Mode, it is possible to copy a unit (or the currently Selected Subgraph).

-A unit can be shallow clonned with a Green Drag and Drop:
+A unit can be shallow cloned with a Green Drag and Drop:

 ![](/public/gif/start/9.gif)